Knaut-Rhuland House Renewal

 Phase One: COMPLETED August 2023 - Focus on Urgent Structural Components.

-Phase Two: Ongoing 2024 - Site drainage, Foundation repointing, Exterior paint analysis and upgrade to electrical service.
+Phase Two: COMPLETED March 2025 - Site drainage, foundation repointing, exterior paint analysis, and upgrade to electrical service.

 Phase Two - Protecting the Structure

-This Phase focuses on the remaining high priority items from the Conservation Plan:
+This Phase focused on the remaining high priority items from the 2022 Conservation Plan:

 • Repairing, repointing, and safeguarding the stone foundation, a defining feature of the building.